-Planning a visit to the Statue of Liberty?
-Don’t get caught up in all the talk about Statue of Liberty’s Crown Reserve ticket.
+If you are planning a visit to the Statue of Liberty, don’t get caught up in all the talk about the Statue of Liberty’s Crown Reserve ticket.

 Before we share our reasons why Crown tickets aren’t worth all the trouble, let’s take a quick look at the three ticket options you have and how far you can go with them.

 All these tickets come with transportation from Battery Park (in New York) or Liberty State Park (in New Jersey) to the Statue of Liberty on Liberty Island.

 These tickets also include access to the Immigration Museum in Ellis Island and a ferry back to Battery Park or Liberty State Park.

 If we have already convinced you that Crown tickets are overhyped, check out the other types of Statue of Liberty tickets.